A Q&A With PGA Professionals: The Ins & Outs of Contests

 Pancreatic cancer has just a 13% five-year survival rate.
 Its symptoms often don’t present until the disease has advanced and spread to other organs, making early detection—when the chances of successful treatment are the greatest—even more of a challenge.
 Vin Kampf, Program Director at Project Purple, lost an uncle to pancreatic cancer within just six months of diagnosis, inspiring him to join the Project Purple team.

 “One of the most important things we do is build community,” Vin says.
-“It trickles down into our other areas of focus.
-Fostering a community of support helps patients connect with others who are in the same fight has been life-changing.”
+“It trickles down into our other areas of focus.”

 Vin oversees the marathon program at Project Purple, which raises funds through individual runners in marathons and races across the world.
 The program has helped build the community that’s become so important to the organization, joining together with the pancreatic cancer patients, their families, and the institutions conducting crucial research into a cure.

 Vin also loves golf.
-He’s played in a number of golf fundraisers and helps with a tournament organized by an aunt in memory of a cousin.
+He’s played in a number of golf fundraisers and helps with a tournament organized by an aunt in memory of his uncle.
 He saw the fundraising potential and reach of such an event, and wanted to bring that to Project Purple.
 “Who doesn’t love being outside, being together with others working toward a common purpose, and connecting with them on new levels?” he says.
 He started to think about how a golf tournament might work for Project Purple—and then the COVID-19 pandemic hit.

 “All marathons were canceled, but we were able to move forward with a golf fundraiser,” Vin says.
 “It was the one fundraising event we could do safely.”
 They threw the first tournament together in just a few months for a fall event, then had a quick turnaround when they opted to move the tournament to June.
+He used the organization’s CRM and multiple spreadsheets for the first two tournaments and ran into roadblocks.
+“It felt clunky and inefficient, and the registration site didn’t look good or work very well,” he says, and began looking for a better way to plan and manage the tournament that was structured to handle golf.

 We really wanted the golf tournament to become a marquee event for us, and we needed a solution that reflected that.